stiles/FlightTracer/README.md

 # FlightTracer

-Flight tracer is a Python package to fetch and process flight trace data from ADSBExchange for any given aircraft.
+FlightTracer is a Python package to fetch and process flight trace data from ADS-B Exchange for any given aircraft.
 It supports fetching data for a single ICAO code or a list of codes and it offers an option to upload processed data as CSV and GeoJSON to Amazon S3.

 ## Installation